-I homeschool my 4 amazing children and thought I would share a few tips and tricks on how we incorporate bible journaling into our lives.
-My oldest is 13 and my youngest is 5 and we all started bible journaling 2 years ago (ages 3-11).
-At first my kids used inexpensive bibles they had received from church for attending VBS.
+I homeschool my 4 amazing children and I would like share a few tips and tricks on how we incorporate bible journaling into our lives.
+My oldest is 13 and my youngest is 5 and we all started bible journaling 3 years ago (ages 3-11).
+At first my kids used inexpensive bibles they had received from church at different events.
 They would just come and sit down next to me and color, paint and add stickers to their pages.
-As birthdays rolled around they each asked for a specific journaling bible, matching their personalities of course!
+As birthdays and Christmas rolled around they each asked for a specific journaling bible, matching their personalities of course!

 My firstborn and only son is a lot like me.
 We are very analytical and tend to use words more then pictures in our journaling.
 He requested a NKJV journaling bible with nothing in the margins but lines.
 He does not journal as much as the girls but does use this as his reading bible and will highlight and make notes in the margin as he reads his bible from cover to cover each year.
 His artistic journaling tends to just be big splashes of bold colors and a key point that he either hand letters or uses alpha stickers for.

 Our middle daughter is all about pretty purple things.
 We chose the HCSB Illustrator’s Bible for this very reason.
 It has beautiful line drawings that she enjoys coloring in, and they are faint enough that if she wants to do something over top of it then she will.
+For Christmas she got a new Inspired Praise Bible, again purple and she is in love.
+I have to say the vellum insert pages are really pretty.
 She loves to use Pitt Pens and cut outs.
 I love the Print and Pray shop for this reason, I can re-print as many as I need!
 She is also a huge fan of Washi Tape.
 Since she is still young, she doesn’t read or write in her bible much so she doesn’t care about covering words and is extremely free in her journaling.
 I actually love this aspect so much!
 When we do journaling together I will give a scripture and help her find the right page and she still is able to journal something meaningful to her based on what we discussed.

 I think when it comes to bible journaling, we all need to be MORE like children.
 Less caught up in the perfection, the legalism and just be free to color with our Dad and let him tell us a story.
 Let Jesus speak to you as you paint along side those red letters and let us all be transformed by this renewing of our minds.